-PBHL-H 474 Health Administration Ethics Seminar (3 cr.)
-P: PBHL-H 320 and Senior Standing.
+PBHL-H 474 Health Administration Ethics Seminar

+(3 cr.)
+P: Senior Standing and advisor approval.
 This course will follow an interactive, theory-based approach to examine ethical decision-making challenges from health care provider, managerial, and public health perspectives.
 It will examine ethical dilemmas in the context of health services delivery to facilitate discussion about the broader implications of decisions made.
 Students must exhibit the ability to think critically about society and culture, social determinants that influence health outcomes, and the duties and responsibilities of health care actors at the individual, organizational, and societal levels to improve health care delivery as well as outcomes.
 Lastly, students are expected to demonstrate the ability to apply theories and principles to address complex ethical issues related to health care delivery and administration.

 PBHL-H 475 Health Services Management Capstone (3 cr.)
-P: Prerequisite: PBHL-H 200 with "C" or better or BUS-A 201 with "C" or better or BUS-A 200 with "C" or better.
+P: PBHL-H 379 and PBHL-H474.
+This course requires instructor permission to enroll.

 This course will emphasize the application of knowledge gained in the major to real health care scenarios.
 Additionally, students will reflect on and evaluate their personal and professional growth and build on their internship experiences to prepare themselves for the transition to professional life in a health care setting.